mfdlabs/grid-bot-support/docs/legal/privacy-policy.md

     <li>
       <p>
         <strong>Application</strong> means the software program provided by the
-        Company downloaded by You on any electronic device, named MFDLABS Grid Bot
+        Company downloaded by You on any electronic device, named MFDLABS Grid Bot Bot
       </p>
     </li>
     <li>
       <p>
         <strong>Company</strong> (referred to as either "the Company", "We",
-        "Us" or "Our" in this Agreement) refers to MFDLABS Ltd., La Puente, Los Angeles, CA 91746.
+        "Us" or "Our" in this Agreement) refers to MFDLABS, RKAEV and VMMInfra Partners, La Puente, Los Angeles, CA 91746.
       </p>
     </li>